bevyengine/rfcs/rfcs/12-primitive-shapes.md

 }
 impl Meshable for CapsuleCollider2d {}
 impl Collider2d for CapsuleCollider2d {}
+*/

 ```
-### Lack of `Transform`s
+### Bounding and Collision

-Primitives colliders and bounding volumes are fully defined in space, and do not use `Transform` or `GlobalTransform`.
+Primitives colliders and bounding volumes are fully defined in space (in their hypothetical implementation here), and do not use `Transform` or `GlobalTransform`.
 This is an intentional decision.
 Because transforms can include nonuniform scale, they are fundamentally incompatible with shape primitives.
 We could use transforms in the future if the `translation`, `rotation`, and `scale` fields were distinct components, and shape primitives could be bundled with a `translation` or `rotation` if applicable.

-#### Cache Efficiency

-- Some primitives such as AABB and Sphere don't need a rotation (or scale) to be fully defined.
-- Using a `GlobalTransform` adds an unused Quat and Vec3 to the cache line.
-- This is especially important for AABBs and Spheres, because they are fundamental to broad phase collision detection and BV(H), and as such need to be as efficient as possible.
-- This also applies to all other primitives, which don't use the `scale` field of the `GlobalTransform`.

-#### Ergonomics

-- Primitives need to be fully defined in world space to compute collision or bounding.
-- By making the primitive components fully defined and standalone, computing operations is as simple as: `primitive1.some_function(primitive_2)`, instead of also having query and pass in 2 `GlobalTransform`s in the (hopefully) correct order.

-#### Use with Transforms

-- The meshes generated from these primitives can be transformed freely.
-The primitive types, however, do not interact with transforms for the reasons stated above.

-### Bounding Boxes/Volumes

-Because bounding volumes and colliders are fully defined in world space, this leads to the natural question of how they are kept in sync with their parent.
-An implementation should provide a system similar to transform propagation, that would update the primitive as well as its translation and rotation if applicable.
-This can be accomplished in the transform propogation system itself, or in system that runs directly after.
-Further details are more appropriate for a subsequent bounding RFC/PR.
-The important point to consider is how this proposal provides common types that can be used for this purpose, whether for internal or external crates.
-The purpose of considering bounding and collision is that they represent common use cases of these primitives, and their potential implementation strategy should be considered.
+The provided reference implementaiton of bounding and collision types demonstrate how primitive shape types can be composed with other types, triats, or components to build added functionality from shared parts.
+While the collder and bounding primitives provided as reference are out of scope, they also highlight the incompatibility of shape primitives with the `Transform` component.

 ### Frustum Culling